 (a) Upon the filing of a petition for a conservatorship or other protective order for a respondent for reasons other than being a minor, the court shall set a date for hearing and the court may appoint a visitor.
 The duties and reporting requirements of the visitor are limited to the relief requested in the petition.

 (b) A respondent has the right to be represented by counsel at any proceeding under this article.
 The court shall appoint counsel to represent the respondent for the initial proceeding held pursuant to section 524.5-408 if neither the respondent nor others provide counsel, unless in a meeting with a visitor, the proposed respondent makes an informed decision in writing to specifically waive the right to counsel.
-Before appointment, and at any time during the course of the representation when a risk of a conflict of interest may arise, the proposed or appointed counsel shall disclose to the court, the proposed protected person or protected person, and interested persons whether there are concurrent proceedings in which the counsel is the attorney for the proposed conservator or conservator and whether there is a risk of a conflict of interest under Rule 1.7 of the Rules of Professional Conduct so that the representation of the proposed protected person or protected person will be materially limited by counsel's concurrent responsibilities to the proposed conservator or conservator.
+Before appointment, and at any time during the course of the representation when a risk of a conflict of interest may arise, the proposed or appointed counsel shall disclose to the court, the proposed person subject to conservatorship or person subject to conservatorship, and interested persons whether there are concurrent proceedings in which the counsel is the attorney for the proposed conservator or conservator and whether there is a risk of a conflict of interest under Rule 1.7 of the Rules of Professional Conduct so that the representation of the proposed person subject to conservatorship or person subject to conservatorship will be materially limited by counsel's concurrent responsibilities to the proposed conservator or conservator.
 If there is a risk of a conflict of interest, the counsel must not be appointed, unless:

-(1) the court determines that the proposed protected person or protected person is able to give informed consent to the representation and, if the proposed protected person or protected person consents, the consent is confirmed in writing pursuant to Rule 1.7; or
+(1) the court determines that the proposed person subject to conservatorship or person subject to conservatorship is able to give informed consent to the representation and, if the proposed person subject to conservatorship or person subject to conservatorship consents, the consent is confirmed in writing pursuant to Rule 1.7; or

 (2) the court determines that there is not a risk of a conflict of interest under Rule 1.7 requiring the appointment of different counsel.